HarommelRabbid/LifeLua/README.md

 For a showcase of LifeLua's features go to the repository's `sample` folder.
 ## Compiling
 Install [vitasdk](https://github.com/vitasdk) if you haven't and build LifeLua using:
 ```
 mkdir build && cd build && cmake .. && make
 ```
-## Disclaimer
-LifeLua is licenced under GPLv3, that meaning you're required to release the source code to your LifeLua app without any obfuscation/byte-code compiling.
 ## Credits
 * HENkaku by Team Molecule
 * TheFloW's VitaShell (?)